gcallah/SoftwareEngineering/md/chap2.md

 software process follows a linear pattern;
 for it to advance to the next stage, the prior stage must be completed.
-Only after the "operation and maintenance" step is completed can the project go to earlier steps as it sees fit.
+Only after the "operation and maintenance" step is completed can the project goes to earlier steps as it sees fit.
 The waterfall model is commonly known as a **plan-driven** model as the requirement specification phase and the development phase is distinct from each other;